cs-education/classTranscribe/first_pass.md

 ### What happens if I make a mistake?
 Don't worry!
 Just carry on.
 The second pass transcription will take care of it.

+### How long should each segment be?
+A sentence or two is a good general rule of thumb.

 ## 2. Use ` hot key to jump back two seconds [VERY USEFUL]
 ![image](http://i.imgur.com/eMMg9ar.png)